 Medhi’s StrongLifts 5×5 workout program is a great place to start if you are just getting into the gym.
 It’s also great for intermediate lifters.
 Primarily those still trying to maximize strength training or build muscle.

-The StrongLifts 5×5 workout program is a great place to start if you are just getting into the gym.
-Alternatively, it is great if you are still trying to maximize strength training or build muscle as an intermediate lifter.
-It provides fast linear strength gains as well as the ability to either lose fat or build muscle based on your diet.
-StrongLifts 5×5 is also a great way to ease into the gym.
-It only requires three days a week of lifting and it will get you comfortable and able to lift heavy weights.
+It provides fast linear strength gains as well as the ability to lose fat or build muscle based on your diet.
+It’s also a great way to ease into the gym as it doesn’t require much time.
+It only requires three days a week of lifting and it will get you comfortable and able to lift heavy free weights.

-StrongLifts is a strength training program that consists of two workouts that are performed every other gym session.
+It consists of two workouts that are performed every other gym session.
 Workout A is Squat, Bench Press, and Barbell Row; while workout B is Squat, Overhead Press, and Deadlift.
 The workouts are performed 3 days per week with at least one day of rest in between for adequate recovery.
-This allows you to add weight each week and build muscle while doing so.
+This allows you to add weight to your compound lifts each week and build muscle while doing so.

 - Monday- Workout A

 - Wednesday- Workout B

 - Friday- Workout A

 - Monday- Workout B

 Strength training, also known as weight lifting or resistance training, has numerous benefits that go beyond just building muscle.
 Whether you’re an athlete looking to improve your performance, a fitness enthusiast trying to lose weight, or simply looking to improve your overall health, incorporating strength training into your workout routine can help you reach your goals.